zhgzhg/Drizzle/README.md

 Drizzle
 =======
-A Lightweight dependency helper for Arduino IDE.
+A lightweight dependency helper for Arduino IDE.

 By clicking on "Tools / Bulk Resolve Marked Dependencies" it will download the libraries and platform specified into the comments of your sketch file.